-Once you have opened the project, click on the top menu "View" > "Interrater Reliability."
+Once you have opened the project, click on the top menu: View > Interrater Reliability.
 This will change your upper right field to that with IRR information.

 If the project's owner has not yet added any instances to be rated, you will see a statement: "No Inter-rater Reliability Table Defined."
-As a non-owner you will not be able to rate any instances.
+As a non-owner, you will not be able to create any categories.
 You will need to contact them to ask them to rate some instances and push these changes to V-Note's server.